Hollisd12/final_project/README.md

 ### The model

 #### Decision Tree Regressor
-In our first attempt, we created a Decision Tree Regressor model is a machine learning algorithm that predicts a continuous numeric value using a tree-like model of decisions and their outcomes.
+In our first attempt, we created a Decision Tree Regressor model.
+Decision Tree Regressor is a machine learning algorithm that predicts a continuous numeric value using a tree-like model of decisions and their outcomes.
 The algorithm recursively splits the data based on input feature values until a stopping criterion is met.

 ![image](https://user-images.githubusercontent.com/112137694/221036803-52cf14f0-e2ca-440f-b727-5ba73f96f308.png)